hypergig/robo-jenkins/README.md

 * Basic automation that creates one build job for every branch in every repo in the repo registry
 * Working scaffolding for supporting different and pluggable job templates
 * Job template that builds all `Dockerfiles`
+* Local private docker registry for intermediate steps and local testing of build pipelines

 ### Repo Registry
 The repo registry is an abstract concept, in it's simplest form it is just a list of github repositories you want rebo-jenkins to consider for build jobs.
 Support for non-github repos such as local repos are coming soon.